Mexico's most-wanted: A guide to the drug cartels

 - The Mexican doctor rehydrating the dead

 The Jalisco cartel is blamed for a series of attacks on security forces and public officials, including downing an army helicopter with a rocket-propelled grenade in 2015.
-Mexico's Attorney General Raul Cervantes recently declared it the nation's largest criminal organisation.
+Mexico's Attorney General Raul Cervantes declared it the nation's largest criminal organisation in 2017.

 What happened after El Chapo's arrest?